borakocak/group-13/README.md

 ## [Recording of the Demo](https://drive.google.com/file/d/1DHJ9WdLHI-47YSUPtDFS1ZAgrk4xe-8m/view?usp=sharing)

-In order to showcase of our final product, we have recoded a video demonstrating the full functionality of our system.
-We hope the video gives you a good idea of what we've been trying to achieve.
+In order to showcase of our final product, we have recorded a video demonstrating the full functionality of our system.
+We hope the video gives you a good presentation of what we've been trying to achieve.
 Thanks for watching!

 ## Table of Contents
 1. [What does the product contain?](#what-)